 Sport in the Senior School

-"Enthusiasic voluntary involvement in sport results in high levels of success."
+"Enthusiastic voluntary involvement in sport results in high levels of success."
 ISI Inspection 2017

 We take great pride in our sporting heritage and have a successful record and reputation, founded on the principles of excellence and enjoyment.
 Pupils have the opportunity to play sport on a regular basis, competitively or simply for pleasure.

 Our aim is to provide the best possible sporting provision for all our pupils.
 To that end we strive to offer every opportunity to enjoy sport and experience success.
-This involves striking the rare balance between excelling at the highest level with our most talented pupils whilst ensuring all pupils benefit from good coaching and positive sporting experiences.
+This involves striking the rare balance between excelling at the highest level with our most talented pupils whilst ensuring all pupils benefit from excellent coaching and positive sporting experiences.
 Details of our Elite Sports Programme sports scholars and talented players can be found here.

 The fixture list for each sport is extensive and we aim to play at the highest level whilst fielding as many teams as possible.
-As many as ten teams take the field in block fixtures against our rivals.
+As many as ten teams regularly take the field in block fixtures against our rivals.
 Our teams enjoy regular success at district, county and regional level and recently we reached national finals in hockey.

 All pupils benefit from excellent facilities and resources which include:

-- Extensive, campus based playing fields (100 acres)
+- Extensive, campus-based playing fields (100 acres)

 - Indoor 25m swimming pool with spectator gallery and adjacent learner pool

-- Large multi-use sports hall providing the facilities for badminton, basketball, volleyball, judo, indoor hockey, netball, football, table tennis and indoor cricket nets
+- Large multi-use sports hall providing the facilities for badminton, basketball, volleyball, indoor hockey, netball, football, table tennis and indoor cricket nets

-- An extensive multigym
+- A well-equipped multigym

-- Two floodlit astroturf pitches for hockey and tennis
+- Two floodlit Astroturf pitches for hockey and tennis

 The personal qualities developed through the physical, emotional and social aspects of playing sport are highly valued.
 At every level, sport at the College aims to foster a lifelong enjoyment of physical activity and build character, the benefits of which are taken into life well beyond school.